mmhverheijden/portfolio_THUAS/README.md

 - How can unsupervised machine learning be applied for the validation of the classifier?
 </pre>

-The following tasks are the ones that I took upon myself for the project:
+The following tasks are the ones that I took upon myself for the project related to the following questions:

 * .
 * .